HANDS-FREE/OpenRE/README.md

 ------------------------------------------------------------------------------
 ## Description

-This is a C++ embedded librarys for robotics base on STM32 and intended to provide GNU Makefiles.
+This is a C++ embedded library for robotics base on STM32 and intended to provide GNU Makefiles.

 ###  Website:
 - [HandsFree](http://www.rosclub.cn/post-14.html)